EnzymeML/enzymeml-specifications/specifications/enzymeml.md

   - Description: Taxonomy identifier of the expression host.
 - references
   - Type: Identifier[]
-  - Description: Array of references to publications, database entries etc. that describe the protein.
+  - Description: Array of references to publications, database entries, etc. that describe the protein.
   - Term: schema:citation